-Having such a tool on hand is vital as it will help you navigate your way into and out of a location and you will always be able to find your bearings with this simple, but effective tool.
-To that end, it takes just a bit of skill to use the compass and to couple it with other navigation solutions like maps.
+Having such a tool on hand is vital as it will help you navigate your way into and out of a location.
+You will always be able to find your bearings with this simple, but effective little device.

 Before mastering how to read a compass, you need to know the various parts.
 Compasses tend to vary in design, but they do have some of the same basic working components.
 It is important to familiarize yourself with the basic compass layout.